Breaking Into Information Technology: A Complete Guide for Beginners

 Common it careers paths

-oftentimes an entry point for many it professionals -
+- Technical support oftentimes an entry point for many it professionals

-work with cloud base systems and services -
+- Cloud computing work with cloud base systems and services

 Each path require different skills and knowledge, sol identify your interests others can help focus your efforts.